nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     - 1c2.
 User enters new request.
     - Steps 1c1-1c2 are repeated until the data entered are correct.
     - Use case resumes from step 2.

+**Use Case: View Listings**

+**MSS**

+1. Recruiter requests to view all job listings.
+2. GoodMatch shows a list of all job listings.

+   Use case ends.

+**Extensions**

+- 2a.
+The ListingBook is empty.

+  Use case ends.

+**Use Case: Add Applicant to Job Listing**

+**MSS**

+1. Recruiter requests to add an applicant to a specific job listing.
+2. GoodMatch adds the applicant to the job listing in the ListingBook.
+3. GoodMatch displays the new ListingBook with the added applicant in the previously specified listing.

+   Use case ends.

+**Extensions**

+- 2a.
+The list is empty.
+  - 2a1.
+GoodMatch shows an error message

+  Use case ends.

+- 2b.
+The given index is invalid.
+    - 2b1.
+GoodMatch shows an error message.

+    Use case ends.

+**Use Case: Add Platform to Job Listing**w

+**MSS**

+1. Recruiter requests to add a platform to a specific job listing.
+2. GoodMatch adds the platform to the job listing in the ListingBook.
+3. GoodMatch displays the new ListingBook with the added platform in the previously specified listing.

+   Use case ends.

+**Extensions**

+- 2a.
+The list is empty.

+  Use case ends.

+- 2b.
+The given index is invalid.
+  - 2b1.
+GoodMatch shows an error message.

+  Use case ends.

+**Use Case: Delete Platform from Job Listing**

+**MSS**

+1. Recruiter requests to delete a platform from a specific job listing.
+2. GoodMatch deletes the selected platform from the job listing in the ListingBook.
+3. GoodMatch displays the new ListingBook with the platform removed from the previously specified listing.

+   Use case ends.

+**Extensions**

+- 2a.
+The list is empty.

+  Use case ends.

+- 2b.
+The given index is invalid.
+  - 2b1.
+GoodMatch shows an error message.

+    Use case ends.

+**Use Case: Autocomplete**

+**MSS**

+1. User types a partial command in the console.
+2. GoodMatch builds a list of suggestions based on partial command.
+3. GoodMatch prompts recruiter to press TAB to cycle through suggestions.
+4. Recruiter presses TAB.
+5. GoodMatch goes through the generated suggestions and auto-completes the command.

+   Use case ends.

+**Extensions**

+- 3a.
+There are no possible completions for the partial command.
+  - 3a1.
+GoodMatch does not prompt recruiter to press TAB to cycle through suggestions.

+    Use case ends.

 ### Non-Functional Requirements